Module 1 Formstorming

 placed but I did not have enought time to play around.
 Hopefully in class I will get the

-have used the discarded piece if I thought harder about it.
+chance to exsperiment more like I want to.
 After chatting with Jen I bent the LED wired to easily connect with the thread, I was

 reminded of J hooks when making this.
 I was fustrated when attatching the thread because it